 Total RNA was isolated from colon tissues using the UNlQ-10 Column Trizol Total RNA Isolation Kit (Sangon Biotech, Shanghai, China).
 After treating with DNase I (TaKaRa, Tokyo, Japan), RNA was transcribed into cDNA using Prime Script TM RT regent Kit (TaKaRa) using an Eppendorf Mastercycler personal Thermo cycler.
 All primers were obtained from Sangon.
 The primers were used as followed: forward: 5’-GAGCACCTTCTTTTCCTTCATCTT-3’ and revers: 5’-TCACACACCAGCAGGTT

-ATCATC-3’ for IL-1β, forward: 5’-CATCTTCTCAAAATTCGAGTGACAA -3’ and reverse: 5’-TGGGAGTAGACAAGGTACAACCC-3’ for TNF-α and forward: 5’-CATGGCCTTCCGTGTTCCTA -3’ and revers: 5’-GCGGCACGTCAGATCCA-3’ for GAPDH. qRT-PCR was performed in a volume of 20 μL with FastStart Universal SYBR Green Master (Roche, Basel, Switzerland).
+ATCATC-3’ for IL-1β, forward: 5’-CATCTTCTCAAAATTCGAGTGACAA -3’ and reverse: 5’-TGGGAGTAGACAAGGTACAACCC-3’ for TNF-α and forward: 5’-CATGGCCTTCCGTGTTCCTA -3’ and revers: 5’-GCGGCACGTCAGATCCA-3’ for GAPDH.
+Quantitative real-time polymerase chain reaction (qRT-PCR) was performed in a volume of 20 μL with FastStart Universal SYBR Green Master (Roche, Basel, Switzerland).
 All samples were analyzed in triplicate, and the results were normalized to the expression of GAPDH.
 Results were expressed as 2−ΔΔCt.

 Fecal bacteria DNA extraction and qRT-PCR

-Genomic DNA from feces was extracted by Stool Genomic DNA Extraction Kit (Tiangen Biotech, Beijing, China) and used for quantitative analysis of fecal bacteria Firmicutes, Bacteroidetes, Actinomycetes and Proteobacteria.
+Genomic DNA from feces was extracted by Stool Genomic DNA Extraction Kit (Tiangen Biotech, Beijing, China) and used for quantitative analysis of fecal bacteria Firmicutes, Bacteroidetes, Actinomycetes, and Proteobacteria.
 All primers were obtained from Sangon.
 The primers were used as followed: forward: 5’-GCTGCTAATACCGCATGATATGTC-3’ and reverse: 5’-CAGACGCGAGTCCAT

 CTCAGA-3’ for Firmicutes, forward: 5’-GAGAGGAAGGTCCCCCAC-3’ and reverse: 5’-CGCTACTTGGCTGGTTCAG-3’ for Bacteriodetes, forward: 5’-TGTAGCGGTGGA